smimram/GETCO2022/CFP.md

 GETCO will have no formal proceedings, but should be followed by a special issue dedicated to selected papers from the conference.

-IMPORTANT DATES
+# IMPORTANT DATES

-  Submission:    1 June 2020
+- Submission:    15 March 2022
-  Notification:  1 July 2020
+- Notification:  15 April 2022

-INVITED SPEAKERS
+# INVITED SPEAKERS

 TBC

-HISTORY
+# HISTORY

 The first GETCO conference was held in Aalborg in 1999.
 Applications of algebraic topology in concurrency was a new subject, fostered by seminal papers